NTBIS/winclient/index.md

 ## Topics

-- Introduction to the @@winclient
+- Introduction to @@winclient
-- How to...
+- Step by step guides
 - Specific functionality - forms, which are specific to the @@winclient

 ## Other documentations